tue-robotics/tue_robocup/challenge_demo/README.md

 # Start-up

     <robot>-demo-<location>
-    For robot you can currently only use "amigo".
+    For robot you can currently only use "AMIGO".
     For location you can use "intern" or "extern" (these are currently identical).

 # Scenario